GOOD. blog

 The bottom line

 We’re not built to grow old sick, weak and dependent.
-We’re made to move, play, dance until our last breath.
+We’re made to move, to play, to dance until our last breath.
 But we’ve domesticated ourselves, from hunter-gatherers into couch potatoes.
-And our body protests: with pain, with illness, with early decline.
+And our bodies protest: with pain, with illness, with early decline.

 The solution is ridiculously simple: move.
 Not tomorrow.
 Not after your holiday.
 Not when you have more time.
 Now.
 Stand up, do 20 squats, feel your blood flow.